A procedure producing variant results.

 An example of a variant is a factor in an experiment that is different from all of the others.

-- Differing from others of the same kind or from a standard: a variant form of the disease; a book in variant editions.
+A variant form of the disease; a book in variant editions.

 Origin of variant